Join us on a social ride

 Weekly Sunday Club rides

-You don’t have to join the club in order to have a go in most of our events.
-In fact, the majority of our new members have come along to try it out for weeks or even months before finally joining up once bitten by the cycling bug.
-The Sunday club run leaves from Hemel Hempstead Rail Station at 9am.
+You don’t have to join the club in order to have a go at most of our events.
+In fact, the majority of our new members have come along to try our Sunday rides for a couple of weeks before joining up once bitten by the cycling bug.
+The Sunday club rides leave from Hemel Hempstead Rail Station at 9am.

 We do not currently offer Introduction or easy rides.
 If you are keen to get cycling then why not try one of the local Sky-Rides http://www.goskyride.com .
 This will get you going and once you have built up group riding skils and mileage then contact us to see if you are able to join one of our groups.

 - To deliver a safe and enjoyable ride for all HHCC members in groups that suit varying abilities.

 - Each group will go at the speed of the slowest rider, regrouping when necessary.